Let me show you all the best things to do in Chicago in winter to stay warm, and really make the most of this wonderful city…

 Winter activities in Chicago

 Right, you need to earn all that food.
-Let’s take a look at what you can do in Chicago to burn some cals.
+Let’s take a look at what you can do in Chicago in winter to burn some cals.
+Here are some of the all time best places to visit in Chicago.

 6. Museums in Chicago

 Chicago has SO many museums, all providing the shelter you need from a cold wintry day in Chicago.
-Get your hands on a Chicago CityPASS for just over $100 and you’ll get VIP or fast pass access to:
+Get your hands on a Chicago CityPASS for just over $100 and you’ll get VIP or fast pass access to the following winter activities in Chicago:

 1. Shedd Aquarium – PRIORITY ENTRY